procodeing/Succ/README.md

 ## Known bugs

-Dosn't affect Iframes (So it wont work on google search)
+Dosn't affect afterload-content (So it wont work on google search or stuff like that)

 ## Credit